Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 What You Should Do

-- Maintain a personal health record to track symptoms, treatments, and appointments.
+- Keep a personal health record with details of your treatments, medications, and medical history.

 What You Should NOT Do

-- Don't rely solely on urgent care for managing chronic conditions.
+- Do not rely on urgent care for managing chronic conditions long-term.

-- Avoid skipping regular check-ups with your PCP.
+- Avoid skipping regular appointments with your PCP.

-- Don't stop taking prescribed medications without consulting your PCP.
+- Do not change medications without consulting your PCP first.

 Symptoms: Normal vs Warning Signs